- Help keep Yukon wildlife healthy

 Monitoring wildlife health

-The Government of Yukon tracks wildlife diseases in Yukon when they appear or are transmitted.
+The Government of Yukon tracks wildlife diseases in the Yukon when they appear or are transmitted.

 We monitor and safeguards the health of wildlife populations.
 We: